AllanBlanchard/tutoriel_wp/english/acsl-properties/lemmas.md

 This proof can be performed using WP.
 The property is, of course, proved using only Qed.

-# Exampel : properties about affine functions
+# Example: properties about linear functions

-We can come back to our affine functions and express some interesting properties about them:
+We can come back to our linear functions and express some interesting properties about them:

 ```c